Academics

 Critique

 An essential element of the RISD undergraduate curriculum is the studio critique (or, affectionately, “crit”).
 That’s because all visual artists and designers, at every stage in their career, need the advice and perspective of others.
-At Pre-College, you’ll learn to present your work to your peers and instructors, receive constructive criticism and analyze your classmates’ work in turn.
+At Pre-College, you’ll learn to present your work to your peers and instructors, receive constructive criticism and analyze your classmates’ work.

-To develop a critical understanding of art, Pre-College courses use images of clothed and unclothed human figures and, in certain studio courses, live nude models.
-The use of professional models offers students an opportunity to study the human form in a way many have not yet experienced.
-Under the direction of the instructor, models typically pose for lengths of time ranging from a few minutes per pose to potentially a few hours (with breaks).
-The work that you create from a live nude model is designed to develop an awareness of the kinesthetics of the human form, some knowledge of human anatomy and a connection to the living energy of the subject.
+Pre-College courses use images of clothed and unclothed human figures and in certain studio courses, live nude models.
+Models typically pose for a few minutes per pose to potentially a few hours.
+Working from a nude model builds awareness of the kinesthetics of the human form, human anatomy and a connection to the living energy of the subject.
 Photography of models is not permitted.
-You’ll be expected to be respectful, non-distracting and attentive to your work during the model poses.
+You’ll be expected to be respectful and attentive to your work during the model sessions.

 Homework

-Since most of class time is made up of lectures, demonstrations and critique, most of your work will be done outside of the classroom.
 Homework for all courses is substantial.
-You’re expected to take initiative both inside and outside of the classroom, including prioritizing your schedule to balance extensive homework assignments with time for program events and activities.
+You’ll need to balance homework assignments with time for program events and activities.
 Pre-College is your dedicated time to develop your skills and college application portfolio.
-Therefore you should carefully consider the workload of the program and avoid scheduling any competing outside activities and studies such as competitive sports training, AP coursework, SAT prep, etc. during the program.
+So you should consider the workload and avoid scheduling activities such as competitive sports training, AP coursework and SAT prep during the program.

-The last week of class consists of final critiques and presentations to your class and instructors; equal in importance and intensity to final exams in other subject areas.
+The last week of class consists of final critiques and presentations to your class and instructors.
+Final crits are equal in importance and intensity to final exams in other subject areas.
 Attendance at final classes and participation for final projects account for a major portion of your final grade.
-Your participation is essential to your success in the program.

 At the end of the program your work will be exhibited for friends, family and the general public to experience.